Iran says it will end snap IAEA inspections if nuclear deal terms not met

-DUBAI (Reuters) - Iran said on Monday it will block snap inspections by the U.N. nuclear watchdog this month if other parties to the 2015 nuclear deal fail to fulfil their obligations, a challenge to U.S. President Joe Biden’s hope of reviving the accord.
+DUBAI (Reuters) - Iran said on Monday it will block snap inspections by the U.N. nuclear watchdog from next week if other parties to the 2015 nuclear deal do not fulfil their obligations, a challenge to U.S. President Joe Biden’s hope of reviving the accord.

 “If others do not fulfil their obligations by Feb.
 21, the government is obliged to suspend the voluntary implementation of the Additional Protocol,” Foreign Ministry spokesman Saeed Khatibzadeh said.

-The Biden administration aims to return the United States to the nuclear deal, which then-President Donald Trump abandoned in 2018.
-Under the deal, Iran agreed to curbs on its nuclear programme in return for the lifting of sanctions.
+The Biden administration aims to return the United States to the nuclear deal, which his predecessor Donald Trump abandoned in 2018.
+Under the deal, Iran agreed to curbs on its uranium enrichment programme in return for the lifting of sanctions.

 After Trump quit and reimposed sanctions, Iran began violating some limits in the deal.
 Washington and Tehran now disagree over how best to restore the accord, with both sides demanding the other side act first to return to compliance.